valcioffi/vscode-standard-ml/README.md

 If you're interested in improving the **ML/Standard ML** extension for Visual Studio Code, please take a look at the [contributing guidelines](CONTRIBUTING.md) for information on how to get started.

 ---
+If you like and use this extension, consider <a href="https:///www.ko-fi.com/valcioffi">gifting a me coffee</a>.

 **Developed with ❤️ by Valenino Cioffi and contributors**